anchore/syft/internal/capabilities/generate/README.md

 ### Purpose

-The `completeness_test.go` file ensures `packages/*.yaml` files stay in perfect sync with the codebase.
+Completeness tests ensure capability YAML files stay in perfect sync with the codebase.
 These tests catch:
 - New catalogers that haven't been documented
 - Orphaned cataloger entries (cataloger was removed but YAML wasn't updated)
 - Missing metadata/package type documentation
 - Invalid capability field references
 - Catalogers not using test helpers

+### Test Organization

+Completeness tests are distributed across multiple packages:
+- `internal/capabilities/`
+- `internal/capabilities/internal/`
+- `internal/capabilities/generate/`

+**Guard Clause**: All completeness tests are protected by `checkCompletenessTestsEnabled()` which checks the `SYFT_ENABLE_COMPLETENESS_TESTS=true` environment variable.

+**Why the guard?** There's a chicken-and-egg problem:
+1. Package cataloger tests (`go test ./syft/pkg/...`) must run first to generate observation JSON files
+2. Those observation JSONs are then used by the capabilities generation and completeness tests
+3. Therefore, completeness tests cannot run as normal unit tests - they must run after the pkg tests and generation steps

 ### Test Categories